bobabuba/CodeBlues-RoboCares_SCDFXIBM/DESCRIPTION.md

 - This is the existing SCDF technology which detect fires
 - Some flats may already have HFAD installed via the HFAD Assistance Scheme or mandatory installation for new residential flats
 - Siren will be activated to alert user and neighbours
-- ROBOCARES placed in kitchen will not have the HFAD
+- ROBOCARES placed in kitchen will not have the HFAD due to risk of false alarm from cooking smoke
 - To detect false alarms, residents will be given 1 minute to deactivate the siren before ROBOCARE concludes that there may be a minor/major fire case

 #### Voice Chatbot
 If there is a suspected emergency, ROBOCARES will ring for 5 seconds, before activating the Voice Chatbot.
-The Voice Chatbot will first ask resident: "Is there something wrong?
+The Voice Chatbot will first ask the elderly: "Is there something wrong?
 Do you need any help?"
-This will be done in a pre-set language or dialect.
+This will be done in a pre-set language or dialect to better cater to each elderly.
 ROBOCARES will also be able to detect responses in the selected language or dialect.
 Depending on the situation, the required help will be deployed.
 This will be elaborated further in the explanation below under "Putting it together"

 ### Component 2: Unmanned Aerial Vehicles (UAVs)
-As mentioned, there are two types of UAVs.
+There are two types of UAVs.

 The first type of UAV is the AED UAV, while the second type of UAV is the Fire Extinguisher UAV.
 As the name suggests, the former will carry around an AED, while the latter carries with it an small portable fire extinguisher.
 Both UAVs will also be equipped with first aid kits.

 Depending on the type of event suspected, the type of UAV deployed will differ.
 This allows the CFRs to head directly to the location and have the necessary equipment and/or first aid supplies to help the resident more effectively and quickly.